simonprickett/simonprickett.github.io/_posts/2020-07-26-making-a-single-button-keyboard.md

 Accomplishing this requires two different pieces of software:

-* An Arduino sketch runnning on the Trinket.
+* An Arduino sketch running on the Trinket.
 * An AppleScript on the computer that it's connected to.

 Let's check out both of these now.